Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Simple Moving Average (SMA): Definition & How to Use It

-Here’s a closer look at how to calculate simple moving averages, what they represent, and how to use the information they provide.
+Here’s how to calculate simple moving averages, what they represent, and how to use the information they provide.

 A simple moving average is the average price of a stock, often its closing price, over a specific period of time.
 It’s called “moving” because stock prices always change.
 As a result, charts that track SMA move forward as each new data point is plotted.
 Investors use simple moving averages and other technical indicators to help them get an idea of the direction a stock price is moving based on previous prices.

-While simple moving averages can give investors an idea of what could happen in the future, they have limitations.
+While simple moving averages can give investors a sense of what could happen in the future, they have limitations.
 That’s because simple moving averages reflect past data, so they only represent past trends.

 Formula for Simple Moving Average